Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-2.md

 <!-- > -->

-The Recipe type needs some more information:
+The Recipe type needs more information:

 ```python
 type Recipe {